 Shining a Light on Breast Cancer

-The team are developing non-invasive analyses of breast cancer to identify potential therapeutic targets through liquid biopsy, which may allow the detection of tumour-related genetic alterations that are relevant to cancer development and progression.
-The project involves identifying biomarker response to CDK4/6 inhibitors, drugs which are considered the biggest development in the field of hormone sensitive advanced breast cancer.
+- Liquid biopsy - analysis of circulating DNA, may allow the detection of tumour-related genetic alterations that are relevant to cancer development and progression.
+Our group is developing non-invasive analyses of breast cancer to identify potential therapeutic targets in cancer and identify early a patient’s response to treatment.
+Part of this project is identifying biomarkers of response to CDK4/6 inhibitors.
+These drugs are considered as the biggest development in the field of advanced hormone sensitive advanced breast cancer.